intro-to-data-science-22-workshop/06-string-manipulation-with-stringr-garcia-werner/README.md

 **Adrian Werner** prepared the practice material.
 He also reviewed and corrected the presentation slides.

-**Richard Garcia-Guerrero** prepared the presentation slides.
+**Richard Garcia-Guerrero** prepared the presentation slides and recording.
 He also reviewed and corrected the practice material.